norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Individual experimentation failures eventually lead to product success; each systematic failure furthers the process of elimination, closing distance to either finding success or proving exhaustively that the hypothesis is false.
 Playground failures are actual failures, as each random trial is effectively isolated and contributes no reportable progress towards a definitive result.

 ### Is there Demand?
 The most fundamental product question seems to have been forgotten by many during the AI gold rush of '23: do people actually want the thing you are building?
 What proof do you have?
 Examples of useless, unwanted AI products being shoehorned into our lives are already everywhere.
 Pointless social media chatbots.
-Product AI interfaces for products
+AI plugins t

 ### Treat Ground Truth Like an Evil Genie